Chubby Newsom: “Chubby’s Confession”

 When you get right down to it history really is the study of two things.
 What happened and what might’ve happened.

-Since we can’t presume things which would’ve been completely unprecedented that “might have happened” (if a 13th Century shoemaker invented space travel… or a 17th century farmer perfected atomic energy) what we’re really interested in, or should be anyway, is what might’ve happened if something notable HADN’T happened exactly when and how it did.
+Since we can’t presume things which would’ve been completely unprecedented that “might have happened” (if a 13th Century shoemaker invented space travel… or a 17th century farmer perfected atomic energy) what we’re really interested in is what the consequences would’ve been if something notable HADN’T happened exactly when and how it did.

-In rock ‘n’ roll the consequences of any one decision might be far less than world wars and civil rights, but to the artists and the audience the aftermath of those decisions changed the landscape to the realities we now take for granted.
+In rock ‘n’ roll the effects of any one decision might be far less consequential, but to the artists and the audience the aftermath of those decisions changed the landscape to the realities we now take for granted.

 Someone, somewhere had to make a decision – maybe a risky decision – to take a different turn along the route, heading off to someplace unknown.
 DeLuxe Records had just done that with Chubby Newsom and the result had far-reaching effects.